 Where: 8549 Higuera Street, Culver City

 This red-and-white explosion of love comes courtesy of New York-based artist Curtis Kulig.
-The mural is part of Kulig’s “Love Me” campaign, which graces structures from Paris to Berlin to, of course, Los Angeles.
+The mural is part of Kulig’s ‘Love Me’ campaign, which graces structures from Paris to Berlin to, of course, LA.
 Bonus likes to anyone who can pull off an impressive jump like the one below in their Instagram picture.

-There are several Love Walls around Los Angeles.
+There are several ‘love’ walls around LA.
 Street artist James Goldcrown painted the one behind Bardonna in Santa Monica and this one, which you can find on Abbot Kinney.
 With their colorful, dripping hearts, these walls are natural magnets for Instagram-lovers – but not all are authorized versions of Goldcrown’s original design.

-This trippy piece, located at the National Council of Jewish Women Thrift Shop, is the kind of art that’s easy to get lost in.
-As an Instagram photo-op, it offers a multitude of options, from shots focused on the pastel geometric pattern to pics that highlight the piece’s iconic rabbit.
+This trippy piece, located at the National Council of Jewish Women thrift shop, is the kind of art that’s easy to get lost in.
+As an Instagram picture, it offers a multitude of options, from shots focused on the pastel geometric pattern to pics that highlight the piece’s iconic rabbit.

-This mural by Bumblebee wraps around the side of Majestic Flowers on Fairfax.
+This mural by Bumblebee wraps around a corner on Fairfax Avenue.
 It’s not just a vehicle for social likes; it’s a true work of art, living in the middle of the city.